 A Practical Guide for Moving with Pets

-With nearly 85 million families owning a pet in the U.S., it makes sense that they're a big part of many moves.
+With nearly 85 million families owning a pet in the U.S., it’s no surprise that many moves include at least one animal.
 But if you've never moved with a pet before, you likely have a few questions.
 How will you keep them contained in the vehicle?
 How often will you need to stop?
 Is it better to use a pet transporting company?
-We've got the tips and information you need to help everything go smoothly!
+We've got the information you need to help everything go smoothly!

 Looking for tips specific to your pet?
 Check out these posts: